Anthem Part Two

-"Anthem Part Two" is a song by American rock band Blink-182 from the band's fourth studio album, Take Off Your Pants and Jacket (2001) and a sequel to "Anthem" from Enema of the State.
+"Anthem Part Two" is a song by American rock band Blink-182 from the band's fourth studio album, Take Off Your Pants and Jacket (2001) and a sequel to "Anthem" from Enema of the State (1999).
 It was written primarily by guitarist Tom DeLonge, with additional songwriting credit to bassist Mark Hoppus, and drummer Travis Barker.
+A sequel to this song, "Anthem Part 3", was released as the opening track of their ninth studio album One More Time...
+(2023).

 "Anthem Part Two" explores teenage rebellion, placing blame on parents for adolescent mischief.
 Music critics were mixed in their impressions of the song; some found it enjoyable while others considered it formulaic.
-The song has been used in the 2014 film Boyhood and was covered by singer-songwriter Julien Baker in 2020.

 Background

 Blink-182 attracted mainstream recognition with its 1999 album Enema of the State, which sold five times platinum domestically and influenced a host of pop punk bands.
 Its follow-up, 2001's Take Off Your Pants and Jacket, followed a similar path, hitting number one on the Billboard 200.
 For the project, the trio aimed to make a groovier, less polished effort than its predecessor; central points of inspiration included post-hardcore acts like Fugazi and Refused.
 "Anthem Part Two" track takes its title from the final song on Enema, "Anthem"; it serves as a sequel and logical continuation of similar themes.

 Though credited to all three band members, "Anthem Part Two" was largely composed by DeLonge.
 Hoppus has considered the song among DeLonge's best: "The intro still gives [me] chills," he wrote on Twitter in 2020, singling out its "stab of guitars and drums with the arpeggiated guitar line" as a highlight.
 To write the song, DeLonge explored his memories of high school:

 Lyrically, the song explores parental responsibility and adolescent frustration.
 Its chorus places blame for teenage misconduct squarely on parents, declaring, "If we're fucked up, you're to blame."
 The song's rebellious verses claim "We need guidance, we've been misled / Young and hostile but not stupid."
 During the song's bridge, DeLonge repeats with increasing intensity that "everything has fallen to pieces."
 Variety writer Troy J. Augusto interpreted the lyrics as a "cry out for leadership in a seemingly out-of-control world."
 According to sheet music published at Musicnotes.com by Kobalt Music Publishing America, "Anthem Part Two" is written in common time with a tempo of 207 beats per minute, and is set in the key of C major.
 DeLonge's vocal parts span from c♯5 to G5.

+Upon their reunion with Tom DeLonge in 2022, the band recorded a sequel to the song titled "Anthem Part 3" for their 2023 album One More Time...